jjtoh016/Road-Sign-Classification/README.md

 # Road-Sign-Classification
 A school project to classify 4 common road signs in Malaysia.
-Raw images had been collected using smartphones and Google Maps.
+Raw images have been collected using smartphones and Google Maps.
 4 classes are Bumps, Stop, Warning, and Diverge.

 Example image of each class: